 In this piece, I’m going to explain three big frustrations startup teams have when they adopt (most) codeless test automation tools.
 I’ll use specific examples from some of the most popular codeless test automation tools, including:

 We’ve designed our no-code test automation platform, Rainforest QA, to address the challenges software teams encounter in other codeless tools.
-Talk to us about setting up an account.
+Talk to us about getting a personalized demo.

 “No code” often means “some code”